 Additional unit creation potential exists on land currently owned by public housing providers, but is dependent on state and federal funds.
 The City of Newport should support the construction of additional subsidized housing by its local providers, consistent with the Comprehensive Plan and the City's zoning ordinance.
-The full buildout of Newport Heights should be prioritized so that the percentage of LMI housing does not decrease as more market rate units are brought online.
-Substantial additional subsidized housing is not anticipated given funding constraints and high land acquisition costs.
+The full

 Unit type Number of units

 Family 1,255

 Elderly 462

 Disabled 0

 Special Needs 185

 TOTAL LMI UNITS 1,902

-Source: RI 2022 Integrat Report ed Housing
+Source: RI 2022 Integrated Housing Report